-Today I wrap up a month in residence at Union Theological Seminary in New York City (UTS), at a research symposium sponsored by CrossCurrents magazine.
-Part of my experience has been of construction workers building scaffolding directly outside my window.
-This is linked to an evident need for upgrades and rehabilitation of the UTS physical plant.
+Let’s back up for some context.
+Today I’m wrapping up a month in residence at Union Theological Seminary in New York City (UTS), at a research symposium sponsored by CrossCurrents magazine.
+As already noted, my experience has included workers building scaffolding just outside my room–and this is also linked to other aspects of the evident need for upgrades to the UTS physical plant.

-Remember, also, how this happened around the time that Republicans from Nixon and Reagan through two George Bushes and Trump began to increase power in Washington, with their emergent religious allies like Billy and Franklin Graham, Jerry Falwell, and Pat Robertson.
-During this era, liberal seminaries like UTS have struggled while massive resources have flowed to Falwell’s Liberty University (barely launched in 1967), Robertson’s Regent University (not launched), or schools skewing rightward like Notre Dame and Baylor.
+Remember, also, how this happened around the time that Republicans from Nixon and Reagan through two George Bushes and Trump began to dominate Washington, with their religious allies like Billy and Franklin Graham, Jerry Falwell, and Pat Robertson.
+Throughout this era, liberal seminaries like UTS have struggled.
+Meanwhile, massive resources have flowed to Falwell’s Liberty University (barely launched in 1967), Robertson’s Regent University (not launched), or schools skewing rightward like Notre Dame and Baylor.

-In the case of UTS, there was a struggle to keep the institution afloat after the mid-1960s—for example, its faculty was nearly cut in half during the 1970s and Christianity and Crisis magazine eventually folded—during a time when disgruntled neoconservatives attempted to sink it light of what they considered the Protestant left’s decline into irrelevance or worse.
-The view from UTS was naturally different—that they were still afloat and trying to remain a sort a flagship, however beleaguered, for the academic Protestant left.
+In the case of UTS, there was a struggle simply to keep the institution afloat—for example, its faculty was nearly cut in half during the 1970s and Christianity and Crisis magazine eventually folded.
+This was a time when neoconservatives savagely attacked institutions like UTS in light of what they considered the Protestant left’s decline into irrelevance or worse.
+The view from UTS was naturally different—that they were trying to remain a sort of flagship, however beleaguered, for the academic Protestant left.

-Today seems like a useful time to revisit this issue—for one, to say farewell to my scaffolding, but also because Religion Dispatches today is attacking William Barber along lines similar to what raised my hackles in Hedges’ attack.
-Key UTS leaders are deeply invested in working with Barber, and in fact they helped organize a press conference of Barber’s that I attended 10 days ago.
-One can quibble about the strengths and weaknesses of his approach if one wishes—especially if one is doing something demonstrably better, as opposed to joining a circular firing squad—but meanwhile let’s give some credit where credit is due.
+Today seems like a useful time to revisit this issue—partly to say farewell to my scaffolding, but also because Religion Dispatches today is attacking William Barber with a logic all-too-similar to Hedges’ earlier attack.
+UTS leaders are deeply invested in supporting Barber, and they helped organize a press conference of his that I attended ten days ago.
+One might quibble about the strengths and weaknesses of Barber’s approach—especially if one is doing something demonstrably better, and not simply joining a circular firing squad—but meanwhile let’s give credit where credit is due.